Ratstail91/Toy/deep-dive/compiling-toy.md

 lexing -> parsing -> compiling -> interpreting
 ```

-Each phase has a dedicated set of functions and structures, and there are intermediate structures between these stages that carry the information from one set to another.
+Each phase has a dedicated set of functions and structures, as well as intermediate structures between these that carry information.

 ```
 source   -> lexer       -> token